Guide to VAT Loans

 These loans address unexpected VAT liabilities that may arise during the later stages of a transaction.

-The eligibility for VAT loans varies depending on the lender, but common criteria include:
+The eligibility for VAT finance varies depending on the lender, but common criteria include:

 - Being a VAT-registered business

 - Having a turnover of more than £85,000 (excluding VAT)

 - Trading for more than one year

 - Meeting specific credit checks and financial reviews